thestickybullgod/CrunchHash/README.md

 ### License Transfers
 If you replace or retire your computer, you may request a **courtesy license transfer**.
-Because CrunchHash uses offline activation, deactivation on the old machine is not enforced automatically.
+Because HashVektor uses offline activation, deactivation on the old machine is not enforced automatically.

 ---

 ## How to Activate

-1. Launch `CrunchHash_v1.0.exe`
+1. Launch `HashVektor_v1.0.exe`
 2. Click **Activate License**
 3. Supply your Machine ID
 4. License key will be generated and supplied
 5. Enter your license key
-6. CrunchHash will bind the key to your machine and unlock full functionality
+6. HashVektor will bind the key to your machine and unlock full functionality

 Activation takes only a few seconds and does not require internet access.